tech-advantage/edc-popover-java/README.md

 ```

 ## Language selection
-You can set the language for the content and the popover labels by calling the method edcHelp.setLanguageCode(newLang).
+You can set the language for the content and the popover labels by calling the method ``setLanguageCode`` (see the Example section below).

-Label translations can be modified in the associated i18n json files, present in the documentation export (at [yourDocPath]/i18n/ (*.json)).
+Label translations can be modified in the associated i18n json files, present in the documentation export (at [yourDocPath]/popover/i18n/ (*.json)).

 There is one file per language (see file structure below), and files should be named following the ISO639-1 two letters standards
 (ie en.json, it.json...).